Holiday gift guide 2022: The best deals at Best Buy this week

 Microsoft Surface Pro 8: Save $600

 The Microsoft Surface Pro 8 is the latest model in the lineup and another great gift option.
 It is the first Microsoft Surface device built on the Intel Evo platform with a core i7 processor, providing improved graphics, performance and battery life.
-Score this 2-in-1 device on sale now at Best Buy ahead of Black Friday.
+Score this 2-in-1 device on sale now at Best Buy.

 13" Microsoft Surface Pro 8 (Intel core i7), $1,000 (reduced from $1,600)